drepo-eth/site/content/_index.md

 cta:
   text: Do you want to know #more
   link:
-    text: more
+    text: more?
     target: "/drepo/intro/problem"
 ---

 Software repositories are essential elements of the global software supply chain.
-They are often the central software distribution points within their respective ecosystems.
+Moreover, they are often the central hub for software distribution within their respective ecosystems.

-This centralization makes the repositories and consequently the supply chain as a whole vulnerable to various threats.
+This centralization leaves the repositories and the entire supply chain vulnerable to various threats.
 Decentralization can mitigate these risks.

-The decentralized software repository (_dRepo_) as depicted on this site offers software developers and everyday consumers a more secure and reliable system.
+As depicted on this site, the decentralized software repository (_dRepo_) offers software developers and everyday consumers a more secure and reliable system.
 It is owned and operated by the community and cannot be stopped or manipulated by anyone.
-In typical web3 manner, the system is simplistic and extensible allowing it to integrate well with current and future infrastructure.
-Its openness and ubiquity changes the way applications are built and delivered.
+In a typical web3 manner, the design is simplistic and extensible, allowing it to integrate well with current and future infrastructure.
+Its openness and ubiquity change the way applications are built and delivered.